'Oppenheimer' sex scene sparks outrage in India – DW – 07/24/2023

 A sex scene from the recently released Hollywood movie "Oppenheimer" has drawn online outrage in India, after it was heavily criticized by Hindu nationalist groups.

-One scene from the biological drama about US physicist Robert Oppenheimer shows the protagonist reciting a verse from the Bhagwad Gita just before sexual intercourse.
-Bhagwad Gita is considered to be one of the holiest scriptures of Hinduism.
+One scene from the biographical drama about US physicist Robert Oppenheimer shows the protagonist reciting a verse from the Bhagavad Gita just before sexual intercourse.
+Bhagavad Gita is considered to be one of the holiest scriptures of Hinduism.

 "This is a direct assault on religious beliefs of a billion tolerant Hindus, rather it amounts to waging a war on the Hindu community," Uday Mahurkar, a senior official at the government's Central Information Commission wrote to the film's director, Christopher Nolan.